softwaresecured/burp-selenium-scripter/README.md

 The key difference is to add a "dummy" request macro simply so that you can check the box to run an extension after the macro completes.

 ![burp-session-config2.png](images/burp-session-config2.png)

+# Tips for building a session handling flow
+- When creating your accounts, copy the QR codes for TOTP MFA.
+You will need this to configure the TOTP extension.
+- Build a list of markers that identify a logged out request ( timeout/invalidated )
+- Document all required xpaths while performing the login flow
+- Make note of any areas that may take a second to render or areas that have onevents that must fire prior to being used